 EMS Medical Direction- It is the expectation of the MHRETAC that the EMS Medical Directors will be active and involved in trauma destination decisions and oversight of the agencies for which they are responsible.
-Transport to Non-Designated Free Standing Emergency Rooms and Free-Standing Emergency Departments with or without hospital affiliation are at the discretion and guidelines of the Medical Director for each agency.
+The MHRETAC expects EMS medical directors use medical expertise and patient centered principles in all their decisions.
+Transport to Non-Designated Free-Standing Emergency Rooms and Free-Standing Emergency Departments with or without hospital affiliation are at the discretion and guidelines of the Medical Director for each agency.

-Approved by Mile-High RETAC Clinical Care Committee on October 15, 2015 Approved by Mile-High RETAC Board of Directors on November 19, 2015 Approved by Regional Medical Direction & Denver Metro EMS Medical Directors Group on January 6, 2016
+Approved by Mile-High RETAC Clinical Care Committee on September 17, 2020 Approved by Mile-High RETAC Board of Directors on September 17, 2020 Reviewed by Regional Medical Direction & Denver Metro EMS Medical Directors Group on November 4, 2020

-MHRETAC Prehospital Trauma Triage Algorithm Guideline, 4/7/10 Pediatric Patients (Less than 15 years old)
+2020 MHRETAC Prehospital Trauma Triage Algorithm Guideline Pediatric Patients (Less than 15 years old)